 If you suspect someone you care about is being abused, you need to get her to open up.
 Even just a little.
 You need to let her know she can trust you.

 Don’t be afraid to talk to her.
 Let her know you are concerned and want to help.

 How do you do that when some or all of the above things could be going through her head?

 - Before you talk with her, think of ways you can help.
 Financially?
 Go to court with her?
 Give her a safe place to stay?
 Babysitting?
 Take care of her pets?
 A place to store her things?

 - A local shelter may be able to help.
-Many offer counseling for friends/family of abuse victims.
-Gather information for when you talk with your loved one.
+Many offer free counseling for friends/family of abuse victims.
+Gather information to have available when you talk with your loved one.